lly00/helloworld/README.md

-# helloworld
+# hello world!

-guide to github
+hello humans
+I'm lly from earth
+nice to meet you guys